 Village Coffee and Goods is located at 17 Railroad Avenue, Kingston, NY 12401, United States.

 Additional Kingston Restaurants, Bars and Cafes

 Kingston has even more great restaurants, bars and cafes.
-After you try the eight we’ve recommended, you can and should check out the following additional spots:
+After you try the six we’ve recommended, you can and should check out the following additional spots: